-The financial statements have been prepared in accordance with the Charity's governing document, the Companies Act 2006 and "Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019)".
+The financial statements have been prepared in accordance with the Charity's [governing document], the Companies Act 2006, FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") and the Charities SORP "Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)" (effective 1 January 2019).
 The Charity is a Public Benefit Entity as defined by FRS 102.

-The Charity has taken advantage of the provisions in the SORP for charities applying FRS 102 Update Bulletin 1 not to prepare a Statement of Cash Flows.
+The Charity has taken advantage of the provisions in the SORP for charities not to prepare a Statement of Cash Flows.

 The financial statements are prepared in sterling, which is the functional currency of the Charity.
-Monetary amounts in these financial statements are rounded to the nearest £.
+Monetary amounts in these financial statements are rounded to the nearest \pounds .